Don't see what you're looking for?

-My goal is for each student to find their own unique musical voice.
-Always individualized, my teaching focuses on sound fundamentals to insure the student is prepared to meet the challenges of today’s working musician.
+My goal is for each student to find his or her own unique musical voice.
+Always individualized, my teaching focuses on sound fundamentals to ensure that the student is prepared to meet the challenges of today’s working musician.

-Joseph Damian Foley, a native of Concord, New Hampshire, enjoys a varied career as a much sought after performer and enthusiastic teacher.
+Joseph Damian Foley is an instructor of trumpet at the Conservatory.
+He is a native of Concord, New Hampshire, and enjoys a varied career as a much sought-after performer and enthusiastic teacher.
 His performances have taken him to more than a dozen countries on four continents.

 He is a former founding member of the Atlantic Brass Quintet, which garnered grand prizes at six international chamber music competitions during his tenure.
-In addition he has performed with the Boston Symphony Brass Quintet, the Empire Brass, Burning River Brass, the Metropolitan Opera Brass, ALEA III, and at the Santa Fe, Buzzard’s Bay, and Newport Chamber Music Festivals.
+In addition, he has performed with the Boston Symphony Brass Quintet, Empire Brass, Burning River Brass, Metropolitan Opera Brass, ALEA III, and at the Santa Fe, Buzzard’s Bay, and Newport chamber music festivals.

-An active soloist, he has performed with the Boston Pops Orchestra, the Boston Classical Orchestra, the Boston Landmarks Orchestra, the Rhode Island Philharmonic, the River Oaks Chamber Orchestra, the Pro Arte Chamber orchestra, and at Carnegie’s Weill Recital Hall.
-Foley was soloist in the world premiere of the Trumpet Concerto by Harold Shapero.
-His first CD, “Nightsongs”, has been met with critical acclaim.
+An active soloist, Foley has performed with the Boston Pops Orchestra, the Boston Classical Orchestra, the Boston Landmarks Orchestra, the Rhode Island Philharmonic, the River Oaks Chamber Orchestra, the Pro Arte Chamber Orchestra, and at Carnegie’s Weill Recital Hall.
+Foley was a soloist in the world premiere of the Trumpet Concerto by Harold Shapero.
+His first CD, Nightsongs, has met with critical acclaim.

 A clinician for Conn-Selmer/Vincent Bach Corporation, he has given clinics and master classes around the world.